 Introducing Ruinas de Mayapán

-These ruins (admission M$27; 8am-5pm) are some 50km southeast of Mérida, on Hwy 18.
-Though far less impressive than many Maya sites, Mayapán is historically significant, its main attractions are clustered in a compact core, and visitors usually have the place to themselves.
+Though far less impressive than many Maya sites, Mayapán is historically significant – it was one of the last major dynasties in the region.
+The site’s main attractions are clustered in a compact core, and it is one of few sites where you can ascend to the top of the pyramid.
+Visitors usually have the place to themselves.

 Among the structures that have been restored is the Castillo de Kukulcán, a climbable pyramid with fresco fragments around its base and, at its rear side, friezes depicting decapitated warriors.
 The reddish color is still faintly visible.
 The Templo Redondo (Round Temple) is vaguely reminiscent of El Caracol at Chichén Itzá.
 Close by is Itzmal Chen, a cenote that was a major Maya religious sanctuary.

 These ruins are some 50km southeast of Mérida.
 Don’t confuse the ruins of Mayapán with the Maya village of the same name, which is some 40km southeast of the ruins, past the town of Teabo.